THEN/HiER Fifth Annual Regional Conference, Finding Franklin: New Approaches to Teaching Canadian History, June 4 and 5, 2015, Ottawa ON

 2012 Symposium - Museums as Sites of Historical Consciousness

 The purpose of this event, organized by THEN/HiER Executive Board Member Viviane Gosselin, held April 11 and 12 at the Museum of Vancouver, was to workshop chapters for the fourth edited collection in THEN/HiER’s book series.
 Contributors include practitioners and academics from a range of disciplines who consider historical literacy and the formation of historical consciousness within various museum and heritage site settings.
 Other members of the museum community from Vancouver and across the country participated and provided feedback to contributors.
+This symposium, and the forthcoming book, was generously supported through a SSHRC Aid to Research Workshops and Conferences grant.

 THEN/HiER Second Annual Regional Conference, Imagining Gateways: Collaboration and Innovation in Teaching and Learning History, October 27-29, 2011, Halifax, Nova Scotia